Hero Background

 Test Execution:

-Now run the test, the same as before, from Visual Studio.
-This time, the browser will not open locally.
-Instead, you will see the test execution in the TestMu AI Web Automation Dashboard.
+Run the test from Visual Studio as before.
+This time the browser does not open locally.
+You will see the live test execution in the TestMu AI Web Automation Dashboard instead.

 Best Practices for Selenium C# Testing